LINWEN607/congregate/runbooks/migrations-to-dot-com.md

     Provide the gitlab handles for the various people involved in this migration wave and their specific role in the migration.

     You must provide the following roles:
-    - PSE conducting the mgiration
+    - PSE conducting the migration
     - On-call security engineer working during the migration period
     - On-call SRE working during the migration period